panagiotou99/tokalathakimou/README.md

 ![image](https://github.com/panagiotou99/tokalathakimou/assets/53258725/588dc444-e37f-4a55-9fc4-d153b4688cc9)

 ## Description
 Collaborative effort by a team of 5 computer science students with distinct responsibilities to conceptualize and market a mobile app.
-Our focus was on the development of innovative app features, particularly those streamlining online delivery and collaboration with a variety of stores.
+Our focus was on conducting research, sending out questionnaires, understanding the needs of users, and brainstorming features that have not been introduced yet.
+Particularly, we aimed at streamlining new ways of online delivery and enhancing collaboration with a variety of stores.
 ## Achievements
 - **Mockup Design:** Personally crafted engaging and user-friendly mockups to visualize the app's interface and functionality.
 - **Landing Page Development:** Successfully coded a landing page to enhance our online presence and provide a preview of the app's features.